Palatal expander

 During a narrow window of childhood, the jaws are growing fast and can be gently steered.
 Small interventions during that window often prevent the need for extractions, complex braces, or jaw surgery years later.

-Tell us what you need - we'll call to book at a time that works for you.
+Tell us what you need and we'll call you back to book a time that works.

 Each appliance does one specific job.
 We pick the smallest tool that solves the problem.